bottomquark/esp8266_reed_contact/README.md

 ![breadboard](reed_contact_breadboard.png)

 # Program configuration
-The program is configured using the `build_flag`s.
+The program is configured using the `build_flag`.
 The table below lists all required and optional configuration possibilities:

 | Build flag | Necessity | Default value | Description |
 | - | - | - | - |